 - Clinical science

 Gastric cancer refers to neoplasms in the stomach, including cancers of the esophagogastric junction.
 The incidence is declining in the United States and Europe, while it is rising in Japan and South Korea.
-Gastric cancer is associated with several risk factors (e.g., consumption of foods high in nitrates, increased alcohol and nicotine intake, Helicobacter pylori infection).
+Gastric cancer is associated with several risk factors (e.g., consumption of foods high in nitrates, increased nicotine intake, Helicobacter pylori infection).
 In its early stages, the disease is often asymptomatic or accompanied by nonspecific symptoms (e.g., epigastric discomfort, postprandial fullness, or nausea).
 Late-stage disease may present with gastric outlet obstruction (mechanical obstruction of the pyloric canal), leading to weight loss and vomiting.
 Biopsy during endoscopy confirms the diagnosis.
 Adenocarcinomas are the most common form of gastric cancer.
 Treatment includes endoscopic or surgical resection.
 Depending on staging, chemotherapy may be indicated before or after surgery (neoadjuvant or adjuvant chemotherapy), or as a palliative therapy.

 - Exogenous risk factors

 Endogenous risk factors

 - Diseases associated with a higher risk of gastric cancer

 - Hereditary factors (positive family history, hereditary non‑polyposis colorectal cancer)